familycomicsstudios/chikken/RULEBOOK.1.0.md

 - **Movement:** A Dog may move one square per turn in any direction.
 - **Victory Objective:** The Dog's advancement to the opponent's back rank constitutes an immediate win for its owner (see Section 5).
 - **Push Ability:**
   a.
-A Dog may push any adjacent piece one square in any direction.
+A Dog may push any adjacent piece one square in any direction, other than other dogs.
   b.
 The act of pushing shall conclude the Dog's turn.
   c.
 A push is permitted only if the pushed piece would not be displaced into a square already occupied by another piece.